 The KapCC STEM Program is a recipient of the National Science Foundation S-STEM grant.
 This grant funds scholarships to select students pursuing STEM careers.
-STEM students may receive up to $3600 per year (in bi-annual increments) for 1 to 2 years.
+STEM students may receive up to $3600 per year (in bi-annual increments).
 A reduced award (up to $1500) is available to exceptional Senior Summer Bridge participants.

 Do you qualify?

 - You must be a full-time student pursuing an Associate of Science degree in Natural Science (ASNS) at KapCC.
 If you are not yet in this degree program you will need to complete a Change of Major Form and a STEM Student Application Form.

 - You must qualify for financial aid.
 Apply for financial aid online.
 Be sure to enter KapCC’s school code (001613).

 - You must have completed 12 or more college credits with a GPA of 2.8 or higher (on 4 point scale).
 If you have fewer than 12 college credits, both your college GPA and your high school GPA must be 2.8 or higher.
 The Summer Bridge applicants must have a high school GPA of 2.8 or higher.